zenml-io/mlstacks/azureml-minimal/README.md

 - `azure-mysql-secret` - for allowing access to the Flexible MySQL instance.

   - Go into your imported recipe directory.
 It should be under `zenml_stack_recipes/azure-minimal`.
-  - Run the following commands to get the username and password for the MySQL instance.
+  - Run the following command to get your username for the MySQL instance

         ```shell
         terraform output metadata-db-username
         ```
+    Now, run this command to get your password:

         ```shell
         terraform output metadata-db-password